Xinjiang Guanghui Industry Investment Group: Entry into the energy field

 Guanghui had been interested in the energy development field almost since its inception, and in 1994 the parent company adopted the name Guanghui Energy.

 About 2002, Guanghui won permission from the Chinese government to market natural gas.
-Guanghui became the first private Chinese company to enter the energy development and distribution field, as Chinese law had previousy prohibited private companies from doing so.
+Guanghui became the first private Chinese company to enter the energy development and distribution field, as Chinese law had previously prohibited private companies from doing so.
 The impetus for the company's move came after the Chinese government decided to build a 4200 km natural gas pipeline from Shanghai to Xinjiang.
 Sun proposed that his new subsidiary, Guanghui Energy, collect natural gas in Xinjiang Province's northern oil fields and pipe it into the southern part of the province.
 The powerful national State Development Planning Commission and the state-owned oil company developing the pipeline, PetroChina, were both initially opposed to the idea.
 Sun convinced them that his marketing scheme would not compete with the pipeline.
 He also pledged to share his profits with the provinces through which the pipeline ran.
 Eager to collect taxes from Guanghui Energy, Xinjiang Province delegated deputy governor Airkin Iminbaqee acted as a lobbyist for Sun.
 The provincial government also waived rent for any public land the project used.
 The provincial government also informally pledged security for the scheme and helped negotiate natural gas contracts with customers in cities like Tianjin and Wuhan.

 Guanghui Energy became the first entity in China to move natural gas in large quantities via truck.
 The first deliveries occurred in 2003, some trucks shipping gas as much as 5000 km.
 The company signed a 15-year contract to collect natural gas from the Turpan-Hami oil fields, where it had previously been flared.
 With technical assistance from Tractebel Gas Engineering and Linde Engineering, a new subsidiary, Xinjiang Guanghui Liquefied Natural Gas Development Co.
 Ltd., built a liquefied natural gas (LNG) plant near the city of Turpan in Shanshan County.
 It went online in 2004, and was capable of making 400000 MT per year.
 The trucks delivered the LNG to satellite facilities or vehicle refueling stations, where it was revaporized.
 The satellite facilities then delivered some natural gas via pipeline to consumers or industry.
 Although ENN Xinao Gas began distributing natural gas by truck as well after 1993 and many roads and highways in China were unable to carry such heavily loaded vehicles, the truck distribution system proved viable.
 By 2019, Guanghui had scaled back its trucking business, and only delivered LNG to southern provinces during peak season.